EsaLaboratory/OPLEM/docs/overview.rst

 #.
 StorageAsset for storage systems, and
 #.
 BuildingAsset for buildings with flexible heating ventilation and air conditioning (HVAC).

-Flexible Asset classes (StorageAsset and BuildingAsset) have an update control method, which is called by Market clearing methods with control references to update the output power profiles and state variables (State of Charge for StorageAsset and Indoor temperature for BuildingAsset).
-The update control method also implements constraints (with option 'enforce_const' set to True) which limit the implementation of references.
+Flexible Asset classes (StorageAsset and BuildingAsset) have an update control method, which is called by market clearing methods with control references to update the output power profiles and state variables (State of Charge for StorageAsset and Indoor temperature for BuildingAsset).
+The update control method also implements constraints (with option ``enforce_const`` set to True) which limit the implementation of references.

 New Asset subclasses can be defined which inherit the attributes from other Asset classes but may have additional attributes and different update control method implementations.

 Participant
 ...........

 The participant is the core element of the market concept.
 Contrary to the conventional energy markets with three main roles: generators, retailers (or energy suppliers) and end-consumers, different types of participants will be involved in future energy markets.
 This includes the active participation of the end-consumers and the emergence of new commercial roles such as aggregators.
-The `Participant` class was conceived to be inclusive and capture all the different roles. attributes include the participant id and the list of its connected assets.
+The ``Participant`` class was conceived to be inclusive and capture all the different roles. attributes include the participant id and the list of its connected assets.

 Markets
 .......

-A Market class defines
 This module has been extended in the current version and was conceived to be general and adaptable to different types of markets.
 Some attributes were kept from the previous version of the tool and these include prices of imports and exports over the optimisation horizon and import/export power limits.
 The three main attributes that were amended to the tool are: